 ChoEun Lee, a native of Korea is an active pianist, vocal coach and chamber musician.
-She has given numerous performances in Korea, the United States, Germany, Italy, Australia, and New Zealand, in major venues including Carnegie Hall in NY City, Ozawa Hall in Tanglewood Music Center and Aspen Music Festival.
-She has worked extensively in recitals and masterclasses with renowned musicians, including Stephanie Blythe, Phyllis Curtin, Martin Katz, Anne Sofie von Otter, Christine Schäfer, Dawn Upshaw, Jake Heggie, Erie Mills, Alan Smith, Kenneth Griffiths, Vinson Cole, Grant Gershon, and Diane Zola.
+She has given numerous performances in Korea, the United States, Austria, Germany, Italy, Australia, and New Zealand, in major venues including Carnegie Hall in NY City, Ozawa Hall in Tanglewood Music Center and Harris Concert Hall in Aspen Music Festival.
+She has worked extensively in recitals and masterclasses with renowned musicians, including Stephanie Blythe, Phyllis Curtin, Martin Katz, Anne Sofie von Otter, Christine Schäfer, Dawn Upshaw, Jake Heggie, Erie Mills, Alan Smith, Kenneth Griffiths, Jennifer Ringo, Linda Watson, Vinson Cole, Grant Gershon, and Diane Zola.
 She was a pianist in Opera gala concerts in Opera Theatre and Music Festival of Lucca, Italy, where she worked with Donna Brunsma, Gianfranco Cosmi, and Rolando Russo.
 She was twice invited to Tanglewood Music Festival, and has been named as a recipient of the Grace B. Jackson Prize.
 One of her performances in Seiji Ozawa Hall was broadcasted on WAMC.
 This summer of 2016, she was invited as a repetitor to American Institute of Musical Studies (AIMS) in Graz, Austria, and she will be returning to the festival next summer in 2017.
 She is also invited to Emerging Artist Fellowship Program in Fall Island Vocal Arts Seminar (Potsdam, NY) directed by Stephanie Blythe and Alan Smith.

 As a harpsichordist, ChoEun has performed many Baroque music concerts and she is also passionate about discovering and performing contemporary classical music and vocal chamber music.
 She has appeared many times at the Grandin Vocal Chamber Music Festival and has worked with Mary Dibbern, Warren Jones, Thomas Pasatieri, and Jake Heggie.
 She is one of the core artists of the LotusFlower New Music Project and, in its inaugural concert, she performed Chinary Ung’s Mihori in Pacific Asia Museum.
-In addition, she has premiered various works and have worked with many living composers, including John Harbison, Michael Gandolfi, Jake Heggie, and Thomas Pasatieri.
-In upcoming concert in Carnegie Hall, she will be premiering Insomnia for soprano, saxophone and piano by John Plant.
+In addition, she has premiered various works and have worked with many living composers, including John Harbison, Michael Gandolfi, Jake Heggie, Thomas Pasatieri and John Plant.